SuperOfficeDocs/superoffice-docs/docs/developer-portal/reference/app-settings.md

 ---
 title: Application settings
 uid: dp-app-settings
-description: Reference of application settings in the SuperOffice developer portal.
+description: Reference of application settings in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 04.25.2022
-keywords: apps, devportal
-so.topic: reference
-so.version:
-so.envir: cloud
+keywords: apps, Developer Portal so.topic: reference so.version: so.envir: cloud